 i) Erythroferrone (called Myonectin for this role) is a myokine abundantly expressed in skeletal muscle tissue, upregulated by voluntary exercise that is suppressed by fasting and induced by refeeding; it participates in the regulation of systemic lipid metabolism by promoting the clearance of nonesterified fatty acids (NEFA) from circulation.
 As a myokine, Erythroferrone/Myonectin acts as an endurance exercise-driven myokine which protects the heart from ischemic injury by reducing cardiomyocyte apoptosis and macrophage inflammatory response, and

-Levels of Erythroferrone measured by this ELISA kit in serum and plasma correspond to mouse protein levels (~ 500ng/ml).
+Levels of Erythroferrone measured by this ELISA Kit in serum and plasma correspond to mouse protein levels (~500ng/ml).
+Our Erythroferrone assay has been validated by the Swiss Laboratory for Doping Analyses in a recent publication, reporting that our assay can sensitively detect the stimulation of erythropoiesis, including erythropoiesis stimulating agents (ESA, such as Erythropoietin) abuse and blood withdrawal.
 Erythroferrone is a biomarker for different types of anemia, for cardiology and potentially also for metabolic diseases.

 - Erythroferrone as a sensitive biomarker to detect stimulation of erythropoiesis: K. Ramirez Cuevas, et al.; Drug Test.
 Anal.
 12, 261 (2020) >>> The same Antibody Matched Pair is used in this publication as in our ELISA Kit!